-eCommerce definition | 7 Types of eCommerce businesses 2023
+eCommerce Definition: 7 Types of eCommerce Businesses in 2024

-Economists confirm that the third industrial revolution focused on the software industry, the Internet and open satellite channels began with the advent of the computer.
+Economists confirm that the third industrial revolution focused on the software industry, the Internet, and open satellite channels began with the advent of the computer.
 This has brought about tremendous developments in all areas of life, especially economic and commercial ones.
-The markets have been crowded with companies and multiple products, and competition has intensified among them then eCommerce emerged as a tool for modern commerce which has contributed significantly to changing the future of global business.
+The markets have been crowded with companies and multiple products, and competition has intensified among them, then eCommerce emerged as a tool for modern commerce which has contributed significantly to changing the future of global business.

-Ecommerce provides the right climate for the increase of production and efficiency by supporting the computer and software industries, the technological industry, and other associated industries, such as electronic storage media, networks, and communications, which are the infrastructure for eCommerce.
+eCommerce provides the right climate for the increase of production and efficiency by supporting the computer and software industries, the technological industry, and other associated industries, such as electronic storage media, networks, and communications, which are the infrastructure for eCommerce.

-The spread of eCommerce requires more of these products, which increases its production.
+The spread of eCommerce requires more products, which increases its production.
 In particular, the use of electronic means in trade increases the level of management and organization within the institution and the development of its production activities, such as searching on the Internet for new sources of funding abroad and producing new types of Goods fit for the nature of eCommerce, which works to support the economies of countries.

 What is eCommerce?

 The history of eCommerce started 40 years ago and, to this day, continues to grow with new technologies, innovations, and thousands of businesses entering the online market each year.
 Electronic Data Interchanges and teleshopping in the 1970s paved the way for the modern-day eCommerce store.
 The history of eCommerce is closely intertwined with the history of the internet.
-Online shopping only became possible when the internet was opened to the public in 1991.
-Amazon.com was one of the first eCommerce sites in the US to start selling products online and thousands of businesses have followed since.
+Online shopping only became possible when the Internet was opened to the public in 1991.
+Amazon.com was one of the first eCommerce sites in the US to start selling products online, and thousands of businesses have followed since.
 The convenience, safety, and user experience of eCommerce have improved exponentially since its inception.
 This article will address some of the key players and milestones of eCommerce.

 The most important eCommerce statistics for 2023